- Intangible heritage

 Pavlo Tychyna

 In the 1970s, more than 450 carpet makers worked at the factory.
 Powerful production capabilities of the enterprise allowed to create, in addition to traditional ornamental carpets, large thematic works based on the paintings of professional artists.
+The Reshetyliv Vocational and Technical School operated on the basis of the factory, in 2002 it was reorganized into the Reshetyliv Vocational Lyceum of Art, which is still the main carrier and center for the preservation of plant-based carpet weaving in the Reshetyliv district.
 Today, the factory named after Klara Tsetkin does not exist.
 Products of this well-known enterprise far outside of Ukraine are stored in many world museums and exhibited at numerous exhibitions

 The style of Reshetylivka plant carpet weaving formed over several centuries is based on the principle of building an ornament with a picturesque background solution and it tends to the compositional motifs of ancient peasant carpets.
 The scenic decision of background is evident in the specific weaving "stinging" technique.